davidiommi/Pytorch-Unet3D-single_channel/README.md

 ### Python scripts and their function

+- organize_folder_structure.py: Organize the data in the folder structure for the network

-- NiftiDataset.py : They augment the data, extract the patches and feed them to the GAN (reads .nii files).
+- NiftiDataset.py : They augment the data, extract the patches and feed them to the network (reads .nii files).
 NiftiDataset.py skeleton taken from https://github.com/jackyko1991/unet3d-pytorch

 - check_loader_patches: Shows example of patches fed to the network during the training